 Ten units are required within the field of religious studies.
 Majors are required to take the following courses.
-With the permission of the department chair, certain courses outside the department may also count towards the major.
+With the permission of the department chair, certain courses outside the department may also count toward the major.

-1. Religion 200: Explaining Religion (ideally taken in the sophomore year).
+1. Religion 200, Explaining Religion (ideally taken in the sophomore year).

 5. Religious Studies 360: Majors Seminar (ideally taken in the spring semester of the junior year).

 6. Optional Senior-Year Experience (489/490).
 This is a one-semester independent research project in which seniors explore a theme or topic of their choice with a faculty member of the department, preferably in the second semester of their senior year.
 The Senior-Year Experience will count as one of the “four additional courses” in number 4 above.

 A minor consists of five courses in religious studies: Religion 200, two surveys of traditions drawn from different religious worlds (see #2, above), and two other courses of the student’s choice, only one of which may be a 100-level course.

 Honors (498, 499).
 To receive honors in religious studies, a student must satisfy the requirements for the major and, in addition, must meet the following two requirements: (1) a 3.5 cumulative GPA in the department and (2) a departmentally approved honors project taken as Religious Studies 498 and 499.
 See also Honors in the Curriculum section of this Catalog, http://